 &lt;sup>1 As required by City Ordinances concerning construction of City structures.
-5/14/2024 provided for land acquisition with this First Project Plan Amendment (2020).
+6/13/2025

-The 2022 Project Plan Amendment provides an additional \$500,000 of funding to continue land acquisition in South Madison.

-42. The City intends to request the Joint Review Board approve expenditures within a half mile of TID 42 at the same time as it requests approval of this First Project Plan Amendment.
-These land-banking activities are intended to provide the City and community with opportunities to shape redevelopment as it moves down South Park Street. \$2,000,000 of funds are
+The City of Madison will acquire multiple properties as a part of this First Project Plan Amendment.
+It intends to acquire several properties associated with the reconstruction and extension of Cedar St as a part of the Truman Olson redevelopment project.
+The City will also begin land-banking activities in the South Madison area in and adjacent to TID 42.
+The City intends to request the Joint Review Board approve expenditures within a half mile of TID 42 at the same time as it requests approval of this First Project Plan Amendment.
+These land-banking activities are intended to provide the City and community with opportunities to shape redevelopment as it moves down South Park Street. \$2,000,000 of funds are provided for land acquisition with this First Project Plan Amendment (2020).

 As part of the 2021 Project Plan Amendment, the City of Madison intends to continue property acquisition in the South Madison area.
-The 2021 project plan amendment provides an additional \$680,000 of funding to continue land acquisition
+The 2021 project plan amendment provides an additional \$680,000 of funding to continue land acquisition within South Madison.